 - Change management; and

-Restructuring uses elements of both SMS operations.
+Restructuring uses elements from both SMS activities.
 On the one hand, restructuring involves implementing entirely new changes in the form of an overhaul.
 At the same time, restructuring is best managed as a change management operation rather than a traditional SMS implementation.

 Incentives for restructuring are usually one of the following:

 - Improving an initial SMS implementation that focused on mere compliance (paper SMS or check the box);